CoreUnit-NET/docs/general.md

 If you want to define your own project, you don't always have to fill in all of them and you can also ask cunet developers for help.

-Test and development eepos, service account/bot credentials and servers are provided by cunet.
+Test and development repos, service account/bot credentials and servers are provided by cunet.

 ## About
 The main heading of a project document that is never "about": Always use the name of the project as heading.